sakuramomo1005/Functional-data-analysis-draft/Wrapup0418/README.md

 ## Week5, 6, 7:

-Plot $\lambda$ v.s. $w$
+Figured out the way to calculate the purity.
+And drew the $\lambda$ v.s. $w$ plot

 Fixed the questions on the purity [](https://github.com/sakuramomo1005/Functional-data-analysis-draft/blob/master/Draft/Week6/purity%20confusion%20(2).ipynb)

-got new ..

-simulation
+Began to do the simulation.

 # Week8:

-tried to use MC to simulate data and calculate purity
+Tried to use Monte Carlo method to simulate data and calculate purity.

 # Week9:

-Fixed the puirty simulation method. based on the idea of location and shape
+Fixed the puirty simulation method.
+Instead of calculating through the pdfs, generate X from standard MVN and move and shift the distributions to f1 and f2 and then calculate the purity.

 ## Week10_11